gkweston/CSCE438-DockerEnvironment/README.md

 You only need to do setup steps once, then in the future simply run the start script with the path to your workspace.

 You are now the proud owner of a dedicated CSCE438 docker container, yay! 🙂

-## Opening a new shell in the same container
-Start a new shell in the container by running:

-    ./new_shell.sh

-Or

-    docker exec -it <cont_name> /bin/bash

-Where the default name is `systemzRfun`.

 ## Some notes
 * Be careful!!
 Any saved changes will be reflected on the host machine.